Recursive Time

 2. This increase in complexity is irreversible due to the second law of thermodynamics for quantum systems.

-3. The time parameter $\mathcal{T}$ is related to complexity through the Seledchik equation, so complexity growth leads to the perception of time flow.
+3. The time parameter $\mathcal{T}$ is related to complexity through the time condensation equation, so complexity growth leads to the perception of time flow.

 4. Time reversal would require a decrease in complexity, which is thermodynamically forbidden.